CardiacModelling/BenNevisBenchmark/Benchmarking framework.md

       - `n` number of sampling points used in the construction of the simplicial complex
       - `iters` Number of iterations used in the construction of the simplicial complex
       - `sampling_method`
+        - `sobol` is a quasi-random low-discrepancy sequence (designed to cover the space more evenly).
+It is deterministic but can be scrambled (randomized)
       - local minimizer
 - Simulated Annealing (can be used with local optimizers)
   - `scipy.optimize.dual_annealing` https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.dual_annealing.html
     - Xiang Y, Sun DY, Fan W, Gong XG.
 Generalized Simulated Annealing Algorithm and Its Application to the Thomson Model.
 Physics Letters A, 233, 216-220 (1997).